alexismorin/Normalize/README.md

 #### Output Green Channel Direction
 Defaults to DirectX-style green channel, used for Unreal & Unity HDRP.
-- *opengl*: OpenGL-style green channel, used in the Unity Built-In RP.
+- *-opengl*: OpenGL-style green channel, used in the Unity Built-In RP.

 #### Output Texture Size
 Defaults to the native heightmap size.